Meeting for the week of December 3-9, 2018

 Worked in a membership action plan for the eClub.

-Finished web design work on southbaytradjazz.org for that organization.
+Finished web design work for a nonprofit music group that works with teens.
 Now hoping to create a Web site for The Argonauts, a group who has published articles on Santa Clara Valley history for many decades, yet is all but invisible online.

 Coached teachers who speak to other educators